gscalzo/gscalzo.github.io/content/blog/demystifying-ai-coding-agents-in-swift.md

 ### What We Have So Far

 At this point, we have a basic chat loop but **no tools yet**.
-The agent can only have conversations—it can't actually do anything with files.
+The agent can only have conversations.
+It can't actually do anything with files.

 <GIO_PLACEHOLDER>
 **Example to run:** Create a simple version with just the chat loop (no tools).